Babies and overstimulation

 As parents we want to stimulate our children, help them develop and learn new things.
-Stimulating your child by playing and talking with them is very important to baby’s overall development.
-However, overstimulation can occur when children are overloaded by more experiences, sensations, noise and activity than able to cope with.
-Overstimulation from the environment can result in sensory-overload for the baby.
+Stimulating your child by playing and talking with them is very important to a baby’s overall development.
+However, overstimulation can occur when a child is overloaded by to many experiences, sensations, noise and activity than they are able to cope with.
+Overstimulation from the environment can result in sensory overload for the baby.

 What causes overstimulation?

 Loud noise and sounds from multiple sources all at once, such as several people talking at the same time, can overstimulate babies hearing.
 Having the TV, the radio and the washing machine on at the same time, can create an uncomfortable environment.
 The baby’s sight is affected when in a crowded space, seeing new people or exposed to bright lights.
 Placing a child in an environment with lots of movement can cause overstimulation.
 Strong scent and spicy food can overstimulate babies smell and taste.
-Being touched by someone you are not familiar with can be uncomfortable.
-When touched by a stranger in a way that the baby is not comfortable with, can affect relevant sensors in a negative way.
+Being touched by someone you are not familiar with can be uncomfortable and can affect relevant sensors in a negative way.

 Signs of overstimulation in babies

-It is extremely important to pay attention to your baby’s signals and learn what affects their wellbeing and happiness.
+It is extremely important to pay attention to your baby’s signals and learn what affects their wellbeing and mood.

 Change in behaviour can also be a sign of overstimulation, like crying or a sudden mood change.
-If your baby’ starts rubbing the eyes, covering the face with their hands or spacing out and looking away from you, pay extra attention to their behaviour.
-Other signs can be if you child avoids eye contact, covers ears to close out sound or covers eyes around bright lights.
+If your baby’ starts rubbing their eyes, covering their face with their hands or spacing out and looking away from you then it's a wise to pay extra attention to their behaviour.
+Other signs can be if you child avoids eye contact, covers ears to block out sound or covers eyes around bright lights.
 General irritation or over sensitivity can be the result of overstimulation.